Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Custom integrations for plugins, themes and services are automatically detected.
 * Blocks iFrames, like YouTube, Vimeo, Dailymotion embedded videos and Social iFrames e.g. Instagram, Facebook et al.
 * Shows placeholders for blocked iFrames.
 Stills from videos and individual placeholders per (social) service.
-* The CookieShredder: A unique feature for real-time cookie control.
-Read more about our CookieShredder [here](https://complianz.io/introducing-the-cookieshredder/)
 * Script Center to control scripts, iFrames and plugins per category or service.
 With dependency functionality and placheholders.
 * Proof of Consent: User consent registration that respects the GDPR data minimization guideline.
-* Consent per Category as default.
-Use Consent per Service and our CookieShredder for ultimate control over cookies.
 * Periodical Cookie Scan for changes in Cookies, Plugins and 3rd Party services.
 * Automatically detects if you need a Cookie Notice (also called a Cookie Banner or Pop-Up).
 * Automatically anonymizes personal data for integrated statistics tools if needed.